This blog post comes from Cory. At Dwolla, Cory spends his time working with our customers as an Integration Engineer.

 1. Working at Dwolla means being passionate about Dwolla

 First and foremost, the greatest strength of Dwolla is the fact that the team believes in the product and its success.
-This was evident from my first day in the office—there was a clear sense of “purpose”.
-Already, I have witnessed people going great lengths for the company and its partners, whether someone is jumping in to assist a partner or organizing a company-wide potluck lunch.
+This was evident from my first day in the office—there was a clear sense of “purpose.”
+Already, I have witnessed people going to great lengths for the company and its customers, whether someone is jumping in to assist a customer or organizing a company-wide potluck lunch.

 Both examples, whether business focused or more culture focused, add up to a great experience for both the people building their careers at Dwolla and the people building with our ACH API.
 Working for a company that you believe in and that fits your values creates an atmosphere of unity and passion.

-2. Good office culture facilitates great partner experiences
+2. Good office culture facilitates great customer experiences

-Our office has an energy where people put 150% effort into their work and give our partners quality service and a great integration experience.
+Our office has an energy where people put 150 percent effort into their work and give our customers quality service and a great integration experience.

-As a Partner Integration Engineer, my work revolves around ensuring a great onboarding experience for our third-party developers utilizing our API.
+As an Integration Engineer, my work revolves around ensuring a great onboarding experience for our third-party developers utilizing our API.
 Working with these developers, I assist them in integrating Dwolla’s RESTful API to make sure it meets business requirements.
-As a team, we take initiative to respond to partner feedback seriously and improve our API based on that feedback.
+As a team, we take initiative to respond to customer feedback seriously and improve our API based on that feedback.